 - Be sure you have a plan in place about the test’s scope and duration.
 Return Path’s All About A/B Testing (ebook) is a great resource to help you plan and execute your test.

-- Once you have decided which elements you wish to test, execute your test plan and track the results using Inbox Monitor.
+- Once you have decided which elements you wish to test, execute your test plan and track the results using Return Path Platform or Inbox Monitor.

 Use the seed list for your A/B split test